-Make outdoor science fun and engaging on a field trip at The Morton Arboretum.
-Guided and self-guided programs listed are designed for highschool students.
-Details concerning fees and other information is listed below- REGISTER NOW
+Make outdoor science fun and engaging on a field trip through The Morton Arboretum.
+Guided and self-guided programs listed are for grades PreK through Kindergarten and are designed for student’s age five and up.
+Details concerning fees and other information is listed below.

 1.5 hours (or 3 hours with a lunch break) | 60 students maximum